ComposableFi/composable/docs/docs/products/cvm/specification.md

 }
 ```

-Above model does not maps exactly what chains receive as bytes input and put onto the bridge,
-but properly models semantic model of execution.
+The model above does not map exactly what chains receive as bytes that are being input and then outputted to the bridge, rather it outlines the correct semantic model of execution.

-## Detailed
+## Detailed CVM Design

-Here are more details for each instructions, roles and security model of things above.
+Here are more details for instructions, roles, and the security model of the CVM.

-### Architecture and flows
+### Architecture and Flow

-Here is logical state of CVM:
+Here is the logical state of the CVM:

 ```mermaid
 erDiagram